junxit/us-congress-bills-113/metadata.md

 - 2014-01-10 — Introduced in House
 - 2014-01-10 — Introduced in House
 - 2014-01-10 — Referred to the House Committee on Appropriations.
+- 2014-01-14 — Considered under suspension of the rules. (consideration: CR H198)
+- 2014-01-14 — DEBATE - The House proceeded with forty minutes of debate on H.J.
+Res.
+106.
+- 2014-01-14 — Mr. Rogers (KY) moved to suspend the rules and pass the resolution.
+- 2014-01-14 — On motion to suspend the rules and pass the resolution Agreed to by voice vote. (text: CR H198)
+- 2014-01-14 — Passed/agreed to in House: On motion to suspend the rules and pass the resolution Agreed to by voice vote.(text: CR H198)
+- 2014-01-14 — Received in the Senate, read twice.